Rational motivic path spaces and Kim's relative unipotent section conjecture: The unipotent etale fundamental group: comparison of external and internal viewpoints

 \ssegment{21a}{} For $X$ a topos and $K$ a field, we write $\Cpl(K_X)$ for the model category of complexes of $K_X$-modules, and $D(K_X)$ for its homotopy category, the (unbounded) derived category.
 We write $\dga(K_X)$ for the model category of commutative differential graded $K_X$-algebras, and $\Ddga(K_X)$ for its homotopy category.

-\ssegment{21b}{} If $f:X \to Z$ is a morphism of topoi, then there's a commutative differential graded $K_Z$-algebra $C(X) = C_Z(X,K)$ which represents $Rf_*K_Z$ which is contravariant in topoi over $Z$.
+\ssegment{21b}{} If $f:X \to Z$ is a morphism of topoi, then there's a commutative differential graded $K_Z$-algebra $C(X) = C_Z(X,K)$, the \emph{cochain complex of $X/Z$}, which is contravariant in topoi over $Z$, and whose underlying complex of $K_Z$-modules represents $Rf_*K_Z$.
 In one of two possible constructions, we note that $f_*$, being right adjoint to a monoidal functor, is lax-monoidal, hence sends algebras to algebras.
 This means, for instance, that for $E,F \in \Cpl(K_X)$, there's a morphism

 Fixing a fibrant-replacement functor on $\dga(K_X)$, we let $P_X$ denote the fibrant replacement of the unit object $K_X$.
 We then set

 If $m$ denotes the multiplication map

 then the product structure on $C(X)$, for instance, is given by the composite